 How to send SMS over HTTPS API

 This article demonstrates how to send sms from HTTP API.
 It will start with defining what HTTP API is and will continue with the explanation of how it can be used.
 HTTP request is a great tool to send sms, it can be used in various environments.
 Maybe the biggest benefit of this HTTP API solution is that all you have to do is perform some basic configuration and you will be ready to send texts in a short time.
 This solution uses Ozeki SMS Gateway, so you can take advantage of that fact that it allows you to manage SMS costs and to keep track of SMS traffic.
 We assume you have already used HTTP request and can perform basic operations with it.
-You will be presented with some important information and well structured step by step instructions.
+You will be presented with some important information and well-structured step-by-step instructions.
 We hope you will find the presented instructions beneficial.

 How to send SMS over HTTPS API (Step by step guidelines)